ericodle/Open-Danio/README.md

 ## About this Project

-Danio rerio, also known as the zebrafish, is a common model organism for its clear larval stage, high fecundity, and rich library of available mutants.
+*Danio rerio*, also known as the zebrafish, is a common model organism for its clear larval stage, high fecundity, and rich library of available mutants.
 While working with zebrafish for my master's project, I began writing simple scripts that interpret raw XY-coordinate output from [IdTrackerAI](https://gitlab.com/polavieja_lab/idtrackerai).

 <p align="right">(<a href="#top">back to top</a>)</p>